 devices only through

-Please refer to the section called “USB not working” for further details on how
+Please refer to Section 12.7.7, “USB not working” for further details on how

 to properly set up the permissions.
 Furthermore it is advisable to

 disable automatic loading of any host driver on the remote host which

 might work on USB devices to ensure that the devices are accessible by

 the RDP client.
 If the setup was properly done on the remote host,